Skip to main content

 How often can I take CPR and have it count toward my annual requirement?

-Licensing regulations state that First Aid and Signs and Symptoms of Illness can only be counted once every three years.
+Licensing regulations state First Aid and Signs and Symptoms of Illness can only be counted once every three years.
 Do I have to take it again or is this a one-time requirement?

 I took First Aid and/or Signs and Symptoms of Illness training two years ago.
 Do I have to take it again now that I am working at a new center?